ally-ahmed/tss-app/README.md

   https://discord.com/channels/719702312431386674/1007702008448426065/1260562722408628336
   https://github.com/TanStack/router/issues/182
 #### Questions
+- Is there a risk of leaking data/functions definitions from the server to the client?
+Looking at the source in the browser of the deployed application I am not seeing any leaks.
 - Do we ned a loading state for post list?
 - Why do we need to set in router.tsx
 ```